Get the full story on the best online courses for budding journo’s in Australia.

 What are the tuition fees and other expenses to study journalism?

 The fees will vary from institution to institution, and depend on what course type you elect for, and what study type (full-time, part-time or online).
-But as a guideline, here are a few sample fees:
+As a guideline, here are a few sample fees:

 - Bachelor of Communication (Journalism) at University of Southern Queensland. $17,030 annual fee.